gogs/docs/en-US/features/authentication.md

 ## PAM

-To configure this you just need to set the 'PAM Service Name' to a filename in /etc/pam.d/.
+To configure this you just need to set the 'PAM Service Name' to a filename in `/etc/pam.d/`.
-If you want it to work with normal linux passwords, the user running Gogs must have read access to /etc/shadow.
+If you want it to work with normal Linux passwords, the user running Gogs must have read access to `/etc/shadow`.

 ## SMTP

-This option allow Gogs to login in your SMTP host as Gogs user.
-To configure this you just need to set fields below:
+This option allows Gogs to log in to your SMTP host as a Gogs user.
+To configure this, simply set the fields below:

 - Authentication Name **(required)**
   - A name to assign to the new method of authorization.